 Through interaction with the natural world, Outdoor Education aims to develop an understanding of our relationships with the environment, others and ourselves.
-The Outdoor Education General course focuses on outdoor activities in a range of environments, including bushwalking, sailing, climbing and orienteering.
+The Outdoor Education General course focuses on outdoor activities in a range of environments, including mountain biking, sailing, white water kayaking, canoeing and camping.
 It provides students with an opportunity to develop essential life skills and physical activity skills, and an opportunity to develop a comprehensive understanding of the environment and develop a positive relationship with nature.
-The course also provides students with opportunities to develop skills that will enable them to pursue personal interests and careers in outdoor pursuits, leadership, environmental management, or ecotourism.
+The course also provides students with opportunities to develop skills that will enable them to pursue personal interests and careers in outdoor pursuits, leadership, environmental management, or eco-tourism.

 The Outdoor Education General course is based on an experiential learning cycle.
 This cycle is made up of three stages: plan, do and review.
 Students plan for outdoor experiences, participate in these experiences and reflect on their involvement.
 As part of this course, they will participate in one or two outdoor adventure activities which are non-competitive and contain some element of risk.
 This will include at least one single-day excursion and a minimum of one overnight expedition in a natural environment.
-Suitable outdoor activities could include bushwalking, mountain biking, kayaking or sailing.

-As there is no examination requirement for General units, The General Outdoor Education course is not suitable for students who require an Australian Tertiary Entrance Rank (ATAR) but is highly suited to students who wish to apply for entrance to university via alternative pathways or to TAFE.
+As there is no examination requirement for General units, The General Outdoor Education course cannot count towards an Australian Tertiary Entrance Rank (ATAR) but is highly suited to students who wish to apply for entrance to university via alternative pathways or to TAFE.

-Outdoor Education - General Course

-GEOED - Year 11 units, 2020:
+Outdoor Education - General Course GEOED - Year 11 units, 2023:

-Unit 1: Experiencing the outdoors
+Unit 1: Experiencing the outdoors (Mountain Biking)

-Students are encouraged to engage in outdoor adventure activities.
+In Unit 1 students are required to supply their own bike and must be capable of mountain biking.
 An experiential approach is used to discover what being active in the environment is all about.
 Students are introduced to outdoor adventure activities where they can develop and improve technical skills and apply appropriate practices to ensure safe participation.
 They understand basic planning and organisational requirements necessary for them to participate in safe, short-duration excursions/expeditions in selected outdoor activities.
 They begin developing skills in roping and navigation.
 Students are introduced to personal skills and interpersonal skills, including self-awareness, communication and leadership.
 Features of natural environments and examples of local environmental management and 'Leave No Trace' principles are introduced.

-Unit 2: Facing challenges in the outdoors
+Unit 2: Facing challenges in the outdoors (Surf Kayaking)